IsaacThoman/GrobChess-docs/index.md

 200 OK
 ```

-Makes the move in the given channel if it's legal.
+Checks the given move for legality and makes it on the given board number.

 ### Support or Contact